omersht/ElectraEspHome/README.md

       url: https://github.com/omersht/ElectraEspHome
       ref: main
 ```
-this is built over the original [IR Climate Remote](https://esphome.io/components/climate/climate_ir.html), with liads logic, and the tweaks requierd for an electra AC,
+this is built over the original [IR Climate Remote](https://esphome.io/components/climate/climate_ir.html), with sending liads logic, and the tweaks requierd for an electra AC,
 so yaml config is the exact same as the [IR Climate Remote](https://esphome.io/components/climate/climate_ir.html), just replace the

 ```